allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 a tool that would be used on content screens with very few interactions.
 Over time we pushed the boundaries of what MBox is capable of and entered screens with more and more interactions with the user.

-Currently MBox is used on over 25 screens in Allegro mobile apps and the number is still growing.
+Currently MBox is used in over 25 screens in Allegro mobile apps and the number is still growing.
 In the first half of 2022 alone, 27 teams made changes to the app using MBox and created about 300 Pull Requests.
 We deployed changes over 100 times which means ~4.15 releases a week.